 For the Iberian world, the deconstruction of the State constitutes the meeting point of different historiographical approaches.
 Modern historians such as Pablo Fernández Albaladejo have highlighted the force of the corporate model at work in the Spanish Monarchy, and its longevity in the face of attempts – with little success – to impose an “administrative” monarchy, often assimilated by historiography to an “absolutist” turning point that would have occurred under the aegis of the Bourbons.
 For their part, historians of the independence period such as François-Xavier Guerra or José Carlos Chiaramonte have questioned the national paradigm as the beginning of the revolutionary disruption, thus helping to reregister the American territories in the imperial framework and thereby increase its intelligibility.
 Such a change of perspective has fuelled, ahead of the revolutionary rupture, works on the very nature of these imperial monarchies.
 By emphasising their aggregative and polycentric character, these works have put the traditional divide between the home country and the colonies into perspective and have drawn interesting conclusions on the nature of government.
 At a later time, historians of the revolutions and the 19th century have also considered the type of system that resulted from the dismantling of the empires, the question of the subject of sovereignty and the Hispanic variants of liberalism and republicanism.

 Historians who are part of the critical history of law movement have had a decisive role in this initiative to historiographically deconstruct the State.
-Bartolomé Clavero and Antonio Hespanha, to name but a few, have shown in their work that the government of Iberian monarchies fell under a largely jurisdictional reasoning.
+Bartolomé Clavero and Antonio Hespanha, to name but two, have shown in their work that the government of Iberian monarchies fell under a largely jurisdictional reasoning.
 Town magistrates, as well as royal officers, served as judges, and their mission included restoring everyone’s rights, in accordance with a Catholic anthropology of harmony and concord.
 This requirement for “tranquillity” led them to choose from a corpus of extremely heterogeneous norms, those that were best suited to achieve these ends.
 Subsequently, they “spoke” the law in the full sense of the term, giving oracles on the norms and dispensing sentences, which sums up the “justice of the judges” formula owing to Marta Lorente.

 This jurisdictional reading of the government has given political historians and institutions the intellectual tools to challenge the state paradigm wherever it was at work, to question the centralising and absolutist turn of Bourbon reforms and to rethink the nature of the political regimes and the exercise of authority in nations that result from the Atlantic revolutions.
 The anthropological and conceptual approach specific to the critical history of the law has responded to this type of initiative: the validation of the city (or republic) as a high-profile political subject in the crisis of the Iberian monarchies, as with later political constructions, has attracted historians to the pluralist frameworks of sovereignty and to the strength of the confederal model.
 The essential role of the cabildos in the exercise of government has been highlighted, as well as the strength of the corporatist and community reasoning, so many elements to which it was possible to give meaning through the jurisdictional paradigm.